-The ELI Beamlines Facility is a leading laser research centre and part of ELI (Extreme Light Infrastructure) pan-European Research Infrastructure hosting the world’s most intense lasers.
+ELI Beamlines Facility is a leading laser research centre and part of The Extreme Light Infrastructure ERIC, pan-European research Infrastructure hosting the world’s most intense lasers.
 ELI provides unique tools of support for scientific excellence in Europe.
-ELI Beamlines developed and operates four leading edge high-power femtosecond laser systems reaching unprecedent intensities.
+ELI Beamlines has developed and operates four leading edge high-power femtosecond laser systems reaching unprecedent intensities.
 ELI Beamlines offers to its users unique femtosecond sources of X-rays and accelerated particles.
-These beamlines enable pioneering research not only in physics and material science, but also in life science, laboratory astrophysics, chemistry with strong application potential.
+These beamlines enable pioneering research not only in physics and material science but also in life science, laboratory astrophysics, chemistry with strong application potential.

 Currently, several of the main laser beamlines are operational and are being expanded and upgraded to reach their full performance and maximum availability.
 Other laser beamlines are in commissioning and new cutting-edge laser sources are in the design and development phase.
 The ELI Beamlines Facility builds on 350 researchers, engineers and other professionals from more than 38 countries.Read More